 Where customer experience can really suffer is during the checkout process.
 Here are just a few realities:

 - The server, needing the tablet to take orders, is going to try to close out the table when it’s convenient for him/her, not when it’s suitable for the guest.

-- Although a hand-held terminal or tablet enables the payment transaction to be completed away from the POS terminal, it still requires the server to be involved in the payment process and stand watch as the guest completes the payment.
+- Although a hand-held terminal or tablet enables transaction to be completed away from the POS terminal, it still requires the server to be involved in the payment process and stand watch as the guest the payment.

-- Guests often don’t appreciate having their server hover over them while they determine the same server’s tip.
+- Guests often don’t appreciate having their server them while they determine the same server’s tip.

 - If a guest’s card is declined it can lead to an embarrassing moment for the guest and server.